resampling-stats/resampling-with/source/preface_third.md

 resampling methods, but they still be likely to come across other teachers and researchers using more traditional methods such as t-tests.
-To bridge this gap, we have added material to many chapters that explain how the resampling methods relate to the traditional methods, such as t-tests.
+To bridge this gap, we have added material to many chapters that explain how the resampling methods relate to the traditional methods.
 Luckily, we find these explanations add deeper understanding to the traditional methods.
 Teaching resampling is the best way to teach t-tests, and other traditional methods.